kevinconway/Modelo.js/doc/deferred.rst

         console.log("FAILURE");
     });

-The only difference between registering success callbacks and normal callbacks is that events are not processed with input parameters.
+The only difference between registering event callbacks and normal callbacks is that events are not processed with input parameters.
 That is the only difference.